kennethreitz/responder/README.md

 ## Ideas

 - Flask-style route expression, with new capabilities -- all while using Python 3.6+'s new f-string syntax.
-- I love Falcon's "every request and response is passed into to each view and mutated" methodology, especially `response.media`, and have used it here.
+- I love Falcon's "every request and response is passed into each view and mutated" methodology, especially `response.media`, and have used it here.
 In addition to supporting JSON, I have decided to support YAML as well, as Kubernetes is slowly taking over the world, and it uses YAML for all the things.
 Content-negotiation and all that.
-- **A built in testing client that uses the actual Requests you know and love**.
+- **A built in the testing client that uses the actual Requests you know and love**.
 - The ability to mount other WSGI apps easily.
 - Automatic gzipped-responses.
 - In addition to Falcon's `on_get`, `on_post`, etc methods, Responder features an `on_request` method, which gets called on every type of request, much like Requests.
 - A production static file server is built-in.
-- Uvicorn built-in as a production web server.
+- Unicorn built-in as a production web server.
 I would have chosen Gunicorn, but it doesn't run on Windows.
-Plus, Uvicorn serves well to protect against slowloris attacks, making nginx unnecessary in production.
+Plus, Unicorn serves well to protect against slow loris attacks, making Nginx unnecessary in production.
 - GraphQL support, via Graphene.
 The goal here is to have any GraphQL query exposable at any route, magically.
 - Provide an official way to run webpack.